|

 your wrist or arms.

 or Carpal Tunnel disease.
 If you feel a tingling sensation in hand or carpal tunnel syndrome symptoms.
-Please take a break Right now!
+Please take a break right now!
 We want preserve your health.

 Nobody is immune to RSI, a vibrating device must be used properly.
+Take care!

 RSIGuard is an integrated approach to preventing and managing repetitive strain injury (RSI).